 When you visit Marrakech, visiting the palaces – both and new – is a must.
 Not to mention, the hotels in Marrakech are like palaces.
-Here are the top 7 Marrakech palaces to see and/or stay in while you’re visiting this beautiful city.
+Here are the top 7 Marrakech palaces to add to your list of things to do in Marrakech while you’re visiting this beautiful city.

 It’s worth noting that while Morocco is a kingdom, the Royal Palaces are off limits for visits and photography.
 The exterior is generally very plain, much in line with the Moroccan aesthetic of a modest exterior with elaborate interiors.